dylanlott/vedh/README.md

 ## Environments

-`frontend/.env.local` sets local environemnt variables and is used when `npm start` is run.
+`frontend/.env.local` sets local environemnt variables and is used when `yarn start` is run.
-`frontend/.env.production` sets production environment variables and it used for `npm run build`.
+`frontend/.env.production` sets production environment variables and it used for `yarn build`.

 ## Deploying with Make